Qovery/qovery-client-go/docs/ReferenceObjectStatus.md

 ### NewReferenceObjectStatus

-`func NewReferenceObjectStatus(id string, state GlobalDeploymentStatus, ) *ReferenceObjectStatus`
+`func NewReferenceObjectStatus(id string, state StateEnum, ) *ReferenceObjectStatus`

 NewReferenceObjectStatus instantiates a new ReferenceObjectStatus object This constructor will assign default values to properties that have it defined,